brevzin/cpp_proposals/xxxx_3way/3way.md

 The inverse lookup rules would also be changed.
 Whereas today `a == b` can find either `(a <=> b) == 0` or `0 == (b <=> a)`, the proposal is that it instead either find `a == b` or `b == a`.
 Likewise `a != b` would find either `!(a == b)` or `!(b == a)`, but never look for `<=>`.

-As an extra safety mechanism, we should enforce that if a type implements `<=>` that it also implements `==`.
-In the languages I've looked at, as well as the three-way comparison as it exists in the working draft today, ordering always implies equality.

 This means we have to write two functions instead of just `<=>`, but we get optimal performance.
 The issues with this approach are, from David (with one adjustment):

 > 1. Compared to the previous solution, this requires the user to type even more to opt-in to behavior that they almost always want (if you have defaulted relational operators, you probably want the equality operators).
 Because `operator<=>` is a new feature, we do not have any concerns of legacy code, so if the feature starts out as giving users all six comparison operators, it would be better if they must type only one line rather than having to type <del>three</del> <ins>two</ins>.